Peprah94/finalCodeForThesis/README.md

 - Paper Seven : Modeling species distribution using data from different sources and quality while accounting for uneven sampling effort, imperfect detection and misclassification

+- Appendix : The appendix contains tow subfolders which contains the source files for the R-packages developed in this thesis.